Reginatam429/WhatsInMyFridgeApp/README.md

 ## Difficulties/Unsolved Problems
 - the orignal recipe API the app utilized was shut down in November 2019 and had to be replaced by the Edamam API.
-- The heroku version of the app is not as functional as the local version.
+- The heroku version of the app is not as functional as the local version as Edamam's API only works localy.
-- the ingredient list is hard coded to take in only user 4's list as the user id is not passed down to the components.
+- The homepage search button is not redirecting to login as it originally did.

 ## Future Development